medusajs/medusa/docs/content/cli/reference.md

 ### new

-Create a new Medusa server.
+Create a new Medusa backend.

 ```bash
 medusa new [<server_name> [<starter_url>]]